ManuGithubSteam/Surface3ProArch/README.md

 ### Use Dark Desktop Theme

 Dark Theme helps reduce Battery drain and it looks goog.
 Use Gnome-Tweaks to set it.

+### Disable Workspaces

+To get more space and a tidyer "Activities" you can disable the worspaces in Gnome-Tweaks if you not need them.